PC-Admin/awx-ansible/docs/Install_AWX.md

 3) Run the playbook with the following tags:

-`$ ansible-playbook -v -i ./inventory/hosts -t "setup,setup-firewall,master-token,configure-awx" setup.yml`

-BUSTED TAG: `setup-rancher`

-4) To install the backup/monitor server run the playbook again with the following tags:

-`$ ansible-playbook -v -i ./inventory/hosts -t "setup-backup,setup-monitor" setup.yml`
+`$ ansible-playbook -v -i ./inventory/hosts -t "setup,setup-firewall,master-token,configure-awx,setup-rancher,setup-backup,setup-monitor" setup.yml`

 NOTE: If using the monitor, you need to immediately go to your {{ grafana_url }} and set the initial administrator password manually.

-5) In AWX, set the base URL
+4) In AWX, set the base URL

 Go into: Settings > Miscellaneous System Settings > Edit